johnathanetchart/plannerAPI/README.md

 }

 GET
-/microcycles/:username
+/microcycles/:username || /microcycles
-Returns a list of microcycles for the designated user. optional parameters are:
+Returns a list of microcycles for the designated user or, if no username is present in req.params, returns a list of all microcycles. optional parameters are:
 {
 limit, //default value 100
 offset //default value 0
 }

-Returns a list of the user's microcycles:
+Returns a list of microcycles in the form:
 [
 {
 id,